markpbaggett/utk_iiif_recipes/docs/source/contents/books.rst

 ^^^^^^^^^^^^^^^^

 Currently, this application consists of two packages: :code:`fedora` and :code:`iiif`.
-The :code:`fedora` package serves two purposes:  finding relationships to other Fedora objects and scraping descriptive metadata.
+The :code:`fedora` package serves two purposes for books:  finding relationships to other Fedora objects and scraping descriptive metadata.

 Finding relationships is done via the :code:`risearch` module.
-There are multiple classes here, but the one of primary interest in :code:`TuplesSearch`. :code:`TuplesSearch` allows us to find out what collection a book belongs to and get an ordered list of page objects that relate to that book.
+There are multiple classes here, but the one of primary interest in :code:`TuplesSearch`. :code:`TuplesSearch` allows us to find out what collection a book belongs to, if its a book and get an ordered list of page objects that relate to that book.

 Scraping descriptive metadata is done with the :code:`ModsScraper` class in the :code:`mods` module.
 By design, this only works over http and does not use the API.
 It's also a bit of a mess.
 It converts the MODS xml datastream to an